Where and when is the event?

 What should I do when I arrive?

-Go straight into the entrance of Moore College, check in at the registration table, and pick up a program booklet.
+Go straight into the entrance, check in at the registration table, and pick up a program booklet.
 Please note that there will be bag checks at registration.
 If you arrive later in the evening, head up to the auditorium to register there.
 Our volunteers stationed around the building can answer any questions and point you in the right direction.

 What’s going to happen?
 Why is it all night?